teamosis/gethugothemes-documentation/content/logbook/content-management.md

 {{< /notice >}}

 ## Homepage
-Home page contains come form `content/homepage` folder as `full-left.md`  `grid.md` etc. Open this page in any text editor, and you will be able to edit it.
+Home Page content comes from `content/homepage` folder.
+After open the data folder you will see all home page contents file, like `full-left.md`  `grid.md` etc.  Open this page in any text editor, and you will be able to edit it.

 ## Other Pages
 There are two types of pages in the Hugo theme, list page, and single page.
 The list page is kind of a landing page (ex: `shop page`).
 And the single page is called the inner page of a product or a post (ex: blog single page).
 We need to define the structure or markup of every page.